Yoon Double Puts Ulsan In Last 16, Beijing Stay Perfect - UrduPoint

 Doha, (APP - UrduPoint / Pakistan Point News - 30th Nov, 2020 ) :Yoon Bit-garam struck once in each half to send Ulsan Hyundai through to the round of 16 in the Asian Champions League with a 2-1 win over FC Tokyo on Monday.

-The 30-year-old's efforts ensured top position in Group F for Ulsan with 13 points from five matches, while FC Tokyo are locked in a battle for the second qualifying spot with Shanghai Shenhua.
+The 30-year-old's efforts ensured top position in Group F for Ulsan with 13 points from five matches, while Tokyo are level on seven points with Shanghai Shenhua, who drew 3-3 with Perth Glory.

 Ulsan though were in for a massive shock immediately after kick-off when Tokyo's Kensuke Nagai scored in the first minute from a seemingly routine move on the right flank.